 I’m glad you asked.
 This is, indeed, a topic we must hit immediately.
 Upon check-in, we were informed that each afternoon at 4pm, Tea Time would be served in the Conservatory, replete with freshly-baked cookies, coffee (aka, “superior tea”), and tea.

 I’d heard of the famed pastry chef, Philippe, before, and so knew I was in for a treat with his baking.
-At 3:58pm precisely, I stationed myself in the Conservatory — feeling very posh to be in a thusly named room — and prepared to pounce on Tea Time.
+At 3:58pm precisely, I stationed myself in the Conservatory (not to be confused with Phipps Conservatory in Pittsburgh) — feeling very posh to be in a thusly named room — and prepared to pounce on Tea Time.

 Chef Rhys did not disappoint!
 Not only were there classic chocolate chip cookies, but Tom’s team also produced: gingersnaps (chewy and flavorful), chocolate chocolate chunk, peanut butter cup (!), oatmeal raisin, and more.